-- Obtain an application form from the Office of Admission, either by calling 330-684-8900 or 1-800-221-8308, or writing the Office of Admissions, The University of Akron Wayne College, 1901 Smucker Road, Orrville, OH 44667.
-Applications are available on the Web at www.wayne.uakron.edu.
+- The State of Ohio has adopted a policy stating that students must pass the Ohio Graduation Test in order to receive a diploma, except for those students who are exempt from taking the test.
+Therefore, The University of Akron requires successful completion of the Ohio Graduation Test for all graduating high school seniors.
+The GED Certificate of High School Equivalency is recognized in lieu of the diploma. - Obtain an application form from the Office of Admission, either by calling 330-684-8900 or 1-800-221-8308, or writing the Office of Admissions, The University of Akron Wayne College, 1901 Smucker Road, Orrville, OH 44667.
+Applications are available on the Web at - www.wayne.uakron.edu.
 Complete the application and return it as soon as possible with the nonrefundable application fee (a one-time charge).
 All checks should be made payable to The University of Akron Wayne College and should specify what fees and for which student the payment is being made. - Send a completed copy of the College Prep Core Curriculum form to the Office of Admissions at the time of application. - Send a student transcript or GED scores to the Office of Admissions at the time of application.
 This record must be received before any admission action can be taken by the University. - Take entrance tests.
 Arrangements may be made through the student's high school to take the ACT or SAT.
 (The University's Counseling, Testing and Career Center also serves as a testing site for the ACT test.)
-Test scores must be submitted before an applicant can be formally admitted to the University. - In the letter of admission to the University, the student will receive direction regarding new student orientation and academic advising. - The University requires enrollment in basic mathematics and/or English if the student's academic adviser determines that deficiencies exist in one or both of these areas.
+Test scores must be submitted before an applicant can be formally admitted to the University. - In the letter of admission from the University, the student will receive direction regarding new student orientation and academic advising. - The University requires enrollment in basic mathematics and/or English if the student's academic adviser determines that deficiencies exist in one or both of these areas.
 This recommendation will be based on the following: work completed at a previous institution in mathematics and/or English, high school academic record (if available), standardized test results (ACT or SAT if available), and University mathematics and/or placement test results.
 If a mathematics or English placement test is deemed necessary to comply with this policy, the student must take the appropriate placement test(s) by the completion of the first term of attendance.